melezhik/sparrow/README.md

 To see available plugin list say this:

-*sparrow plg list --local*
+*sparrow plg list*

 To see installed plugin list say this:

 *sparrow plg list --local*

+To see installed plugin info say this:

+*sparrow plg info $plugin_name*

+NOT IMPLIMENTED

 For example:

     sparrow plg swat-nginx info

-## link plugins to project
+## link plugins to a project

 *sparrow project $project_name add_plg $plugin_name*

-Swat project could link to one or more plugins.
+Swat project could _link_ to one or more plugins.

+That means one may run different swat test sutes represented by plugins against project's sites.

-Linked plugins could be run against sites in swat project.
+So linked plugins could be run against sites in sparrow project.

     sparrow project foo add_plg nginx
     sparrow project foo add_plg tomcat

+    # and then add some sites

-## link sites to project
+## link sites to a project

 *sparrow project $project_name add_site $site_name $base_url*

 Sparrow site is a abstraction of web application to run swat tests against.

+Sparrow site have a name and base URL.

-Site's $base_url parameter is root http URL to send http requests to.
+Site's base URL is root http URL to send http requests to when running swat test suites against a site.

-$Base_url should be curl compliant.
-Examples:
+Base URL should be curl compliant.

+Add_site command examples:

     sparrow project foo add_site nginx_proxy http://127.0.0.1
     sparrow project foo add_site tomcat_app 127.0.0.1:8080